-Beth Diamond James Eaton Ian Fantozzi Bethany Greenwood Patrick Hartigan Sally Lake Lou Ann Layton Richard Montminy Andrew Pryde Jerry Sullivan Christian Tolle Tim Turner Pippa Vowles of governance continued
+Rob Anarfi

+Troy Dehmann

+Beth Diamond

+James Eaton

+Ian Fantozzi

+Bethany Greenwood

+Patrick Hartigan

+Sally Lake

+Lou Ann Layton

+Richard Montminy

+Bob Quane

+Jerry Sullivan

+Christian Tolle

+Rachel Turk

+Tim Turner

+Pippa Vowles

 The executive committee manages all operational activities of the group and acts under the powers delegated by the board.
 It has responsibility for proposing strategic initiatives and group/syndicate business plans to the board as well as for reviewing the risk management framework and oversight of the group's sub-committees and business functions.